 Gauguin's career as an artist began when he saw an exhibit by the Impressionist painters in Paris.
 He immediately began buying paintings by artists including Claude Monet,

-Pierre-Auguste Renoir, and perhaps most importantly, the unofficial leader of the Impressionists, Pissarro.
+Pierre-Auguste Renoir, and perhaps most importantly, the unofficial leader of the Impressionists, Camille Pissarro.

 As a collector, Gauguin owned paintings by Cezanne, but through Pissarro, he became friends with the celebrated painter.
 This friendship with, and admiration of,